Linthwaite

-Linthwaite (known as Linfit in the local community) is a village in Kirklees, West Yorkshire, England.
+Linthwaite (known as Linfit in the local community) is a village in the Kirklees district, in West Yorkshire, England.
 Historically part of the West Riding of Yorkshire, it is situated 4 mi west of Huddersfield, on the A62 in the Colne Valley.
 The village together with Blackmoorfoot had a population of 3,835 according to the 2001 census.

 The River Colne, Huddersfield Narrow Canal, the Huddersfield to Manchester railway line and A62 main road all pass near to the village.
 After they were constructed, textile mills were then built to produce cloth making use of the river.
 This led to the growth of the village.
 Linthwaite Hall on Linfit Fold was built around 1600.

-Currently, it is a busy village with five pubs, including the Sair Inn, a traditional pub, formerly known as the 'New Inn' and now one of the few 'own brew' pubs still in the country.
-It won the CAMRA National Pub of the Year Award in 1997.
+Currently, it is a busy village with five pubs.
+Blackmoorfoot Reservoir, at the top of Gilroyd Lane, is a wintering site for migrating wildfowl and wading birds.

+History

+The name Linthwaite derives from either the Old Norse línþveit meaning 'flax clearing', or lindþveit meaning 'lime-wood clearing'.

 Linthwaite is believed to be given where the surname Dyson started in 1316.

-Blackmoorfoot Reservoir, at the top of Gilroyd Lane, is a wintering site for migrating wildfowl and wading birds.
+Linthwaite was formerly a township and chapelry in the parish of Almondbury, in 1866 Linthwaite became a separate civil parish, in 1894 Linthwaite became an urban district, on 1 April 1937 the district was abolished to form Colne Valley Urban District, part also went to the County Borough of Huddersfield.
+On 1 April 1937 the parish was abolished to form Colne Valley, part also went to Huddersfield.
+In 1931 the parish had a population of 9,688.